Image of the State of Ohio flag An official State of Ohio government website.

 Can a company be on more than one list?

 Yes.
-A company may qualify for the Standard Tow List and also be approved for Commercial and Heavy Recovery or Specialty Recovery if documentation and capabilities support that designation.
+A company may qualify for the Standard (Light Duty) category and also be approved for Commercial (Medium) or Specialty / Recovery if documentation and capabilities support that designation.

 What if we don't meet the minimum requirement today?